Enovis (NYSE:ENOV) Shares Gap Down After Insider Selling

 Enovis Co.
-(NYSE:ENOV – Get Rating)’s stock price gapped down prior to trading on Thursday following insider selling activity.
+(NYSE:ENOV – Get Rating)’s share price gapped down before the market opened on Thursday following insider selling activity.
 The stock had previously closed at $61.59, but opened at $54.43.
-Enovis shares last traded at $56.57, with a volume of 230,343 shares traded.
+Enovis shares last traded at $56.57, with a volume of 230,343 shares changing hands.

-Specifically, COO Brady Shirley sold 1,490 shares of the stock in a transaction dated Tuesday, February 21st.
+Specifically, COO Brady Shirley sold 1,490 shares of the business’s stock in a transaction on Tuesday, February 21st.
+The shares were sold at an average price of $62.11, for a total transaction of $92,543.90.
+Following the transaction, the chief operating officer now owns 47,965 shares in the company, valued at approximately $2,979,106.15.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+In other Enovis news, SVP Patricia A. Lang sold 545 shares of the company’s stock in a transaction on Tuesday, February 21st.
+The shares were sold at an average price of $62.11, for a total transaction of $33,849.95.
+Following the transaction, the senior vice president now owns 14,856 shares in the company, valued at $922,706.16.
+The transaction was disclosed in a filing with the SEC, which is accessible through this link.
+Also, COO Brady Shirley sold 1,490 shares of the company’s stock in a transaction on Tuesday, February 21st.
 The stock was sold at an average price of $62.11, for a total transaction of $92,543.90.
-Following the completion of the transaction, the chief operating officer now owns 47,965 shares in the company, valued at approximately $2,979,106.15.
-The transaction was disclosed in a filing with the SEC, which is available through the SEC website.
-In related news, CEO Matthew L. Trerotola sold 3,945 shares of the firm’s stock in a transaction dated Thursday, February 23rd.
-The shares were sold at an average price of $54.62, for a total value of $215,475.90.
-Following the completion of the sale, the chief executive officer now directly owns 162,544 shares in the company, valued at approximately $8,878,153.28.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
-Also, COO Brady Shirley sold 1,490 shares of the firm’s stock in a transaction dated Tuesday, February 21st.
-The shares were sold at an average price of $62.11, for a total transaction of $92,543.90.
-Following the completion of the sale, the chief operating officer now owns 47,965 shares of the company’s stock, valued at $2,979,106.15.
+Following the transaction, the chief operating officer now owns 47,965 shares in the company, valued at approximately $2,979,106.15.
 The disclosure for this sale can be found here.
-In the last 90 days, insiders sold 15,691 shares of company stock worth $913,451.
-Corporate insiders own 8.30% of the company’s stock.
+Insiders have sold 15,691 shares of company stock worth $913,451 in the last quarter.
+Company insiders own 8.30% of the company’s stock.

-Several brokerages recently issued reports on ENOV.
-Evercore ISI raised their target price on shares of Enovis to $68.00 in a research note on Tuesday, January 3rd.
-TheStreet cut shares of Enovis from a “c” rating to a “d” rating in a report on Wednesday, November 2nd.
-Finally, Robert W. Baird lowered their price target on shares of Enovis from $68.00 to $64.00 and set an “outperform” rating on the stock in a report on Friday.
-Two analysts have rated the stock with a hold rating and seven have issued a buy rating to the company’s stock.
-According to data from MarketBeat, Enovis presently has an average rating of “Moderate Buy” and an average price target of $63.00.
+Several research analysts have weighed in on the stock.
+TheStreet downgraded shares of Enovis from a “c” rating to a “d” rating in a report on Wednesday, November 2nd.
+Evercore ISI upped their price objective on shares of Enovis to $68.00 in a report on Tuesday, January 3rd.
+Finally, Robert W. Baird lowered their price objective on shares of Enovis from $68.00 to $64.00 and set an “outperform” rating on the stock in a report on Friday.
+Two analysts have rated the stock with a hold rating and seven have given a buy rating to the company’s stock.
+Based on data from MarketBeat, the stock currently has a consensus rating of “Moderate Buy” and an average target price of $63.00.

-Enovis (NYSE:ENOV – Get Rating) last announced its quarterly earnings data on Thursday, February 23rd.
-The company reported $0.72 EPS for the quarter, beating the consensus estimate of $0.69 by $0.03.
-The business had revenue of $409.00 million during the quarter, compared to the consensus estimate of $415.79 million.
+Enovis (NYSE:ENOV – Get Rating) last posted its earnings results on Thursday, February 23rd.
+The company reported $0.72 earnings per share (EPS) for the quarter, topping the consensus estimate of $0.69 by $0.03.
+The firm had revenue of $409.00 million during the quarter, compared to analyst estimates of $415.79 million.
 Enovis had a net margin of 0.94% and a return on equity of 4.46%.
-The company’s revenue was down 60.0% on a year-over-year basis.
-During the same period in the previous year, the business earned $1.77 earnings per share.
-As a group, research analysts predict that Enovis Co. will post 2.24 earnings per share for the current year.
+The business’s revenue was down 60.0% compared to the same quarter last year.
+During the same quarter in the prior year, the business posted $1.77 EPS.
+On average, analysts forecast that Enovis Co. will post 2.24 earnings per share for the current fiscal year.

 About Enovis